Where to start

 Go beyond the virtual tour

-YouTube offers a multitude of options – but be sure to take any unofficial content or student reviews on YouTube with an extra grain of salt.
+YouTube also offers a multitude of options – but be sure to take any unofficial content or student reviews on YouTube with an extra grain of salt.
 You can also check out the college’s Campus Events Calendar, its Admissions Blog, or explore the campus and surrounding area with Google Maps.

 Connect with people when you can